- Make sure to assign your device names properly

 Make sure the GSDs for the devices are located on your system and you are running the software with Admin rights.
 Also make sure the GSD file name conventions are correct as it helps the tool find the correct GSDs

 If you have configured a topology based system for diagnostics testing or device replacement the device is signaling an error because the PC is likely sending multiple LLDP messages (like Windows LLDP + PROFINET info) and confusing the interface.
 Be sure to disable other LLDP protocols under your network adapter settings.
 LLDP is already built into the PROFINET Commander driver.

 No, PROFINET Commander only needs one license because it uses the PN Driver object in TIA Portal.
 This is considered a “PC Station” and does not require an additional license for TIA.
 TIA requires a license if programming Siemens PLC’s (like S7 1500, 1200, 300 / 400, etc.).

 In some special cases, this is an issue coming from the underlying drivers when requesting the NIC information and there is no current workaround.
-In this case, you should try each selection where Microsoft is listed and see which card it applies to (ex: wired or wireless NIC).
+In this case, you should try each selection where Microsoft is listed and see which card it applies to.
 Once you find the correct card you can turn on ‘save NIC selections’ under the options menu to save the setting.

 Make sure to select a valid adapter prior to importing and starting the controller or browsing the network.
 If network adapters have changed in the meantime restart the software and try again.
 If you are using a USB adapter this may require restarting the Npcap (or WinPcap) service.
 Start a command prompt with admin rights and type net stop npcap then hit enter.
 Then once the service stops type net start npcap and enter again. (or use npf for WinPcap) Then restart PROFINET commander and try again.
 Make sure the adapter in question works with Wireshark as well.